shanamatthews/a11yafternoon/quiz_challenge/quiz.md

 ---

-Once you have answered all 10 questions, note down the letters corresponding to the correct answers (a, b, c, or d) **in order**.
+Once you have answered all 10 questions, go to your group's mentor to check your work and get points.

-Now pull up a browser and go to `aka.ms/<answers>`, where `<answers>` is the 10 letters you wrote down – for example, aka.ms/abcdabcdab.
-There you will find a puzzle to solve as the third and final challenge.

-Tip: If you go to the URL and are redirected to the main Microsoft Web site at www.microsoft.com, one or more of the answers you provided is incorrect.
-Review your answers and try again.